realworldtech/weather-web-services/README.md

 ## Can I use this docker image set for my own application?

 Sure.
-Also check out Mark Tees' (mktb) project, Django-Quick at https://github.com/mkbt/django_quick.
+Also check out Mark Tees' (@mkbt) project, Django-Quick at https://github.com/mkbt/django_quick.
 This project is a little old now (Given it's based on Fig which has now become docker-compose) but is probably cleaner than our project here.